stanch/mutate/README.md

 * See above
 * Better docs
-* Create a maven repo
+* Perhaps create a maven repo

 ### Acknowledgements